-We do not recommend lifting any of the wheels off the ground for leveling.
-This could cause the vehicle to roll off the jacks possibly resulting in damage to the vehicle.
+NOTE: We do not recommend lifting any of the wheels off the ground for leveling.
+This could allow the coach to roll off the jacks, possibly resulting in damage to the vehicle.

 EFFECTS OF PROLONGED OCCUPANCY

 Your motor home was designed primarily for recreational use and short term occupancy.
 If you expect to occupy your coach for an extended period, be prepared to deal with condensation and humid conditions that may be encountered.